muhammad-arif/terraTrain/README.md

 [root]-[6b012fcac34d]-[~]-[22:57-Sun Mar 21]
 $ export AWS_SESSION_TOKEN="IQoJb3JpZ2luX2VjEDAaCWV1LXdlc3QtMiJGM"
 ```
-Edit the `config.tfvars` according to your requirement.
+Edit the `config` according to your requirement.
 If you don't it will ask you to death or run it the default configurations.
 The file is pretty self explanatory.
 For any details see Table of Contents

 You are good to go run your terraTrain.
 To run use following command,